nodemcu/nodemcu-firmware/docs/en/modules/tmr.md

 !!! attention

-    Static timers are deprecated and will be removed later.
+    Static timers are deprecated and will be removed at the end of 2016.

 ## tmr.alarm()